iconify/documentation/documents/pages/api/hosting-js/reverse-proxy.md

 Running Node.js applications on port `[num]3000` without reverse proxy is fine for localhost development, but it is not fine for production.

-In production environment you want stability and HTTPS support.
-Node.js server is very basic, it cannot handle that.
+In a production environment you want stability and HTTPS support.
+That should be delegated to a reverse proxy.
 Reverse proxy allows you to add HTTPS support, add security features such as rate limiting.

-You can hide Node.js application behind reverse proxy.
-What reverse proxy does is, it handles HTTP and HTTPS requests, forwards them to Node.js application and returns response to customer.
+Reverse proxy handles HTTP and HTTPS requests, forwards them to Node.js application and returns response to customer.
 It is useful if you want to:

-- Run API on different port, so you can host multiple websites on same server instead of only hosting API.
+- Run API on a different port, so you can host multiple websites on the same server instead of only hosting API.
 - Handle HTTPS requests.
 All SSL stuff will be handled by web server.
 - Dealing with bad customers.
 You can use web server rules to block misbehaving customers and bots.
 - Using API on sub-directory rather than custom sub-domain.

 Before configuring reverse proxy, you need to make sure Iconify API runs on a port hidden from outside world.
 Default port is `[num]3000`.
-See [tutorial for hosting Iconify API](./custom.md) for details.
+See [API configuration](./config.md) for details.

 ## Apache 2.4 {#apache}